A weekly registry for maker-built products.

 A record that lasts

-After launch week, the product stays part of a browsable registry people can return to later.
+After the ship week, the product stays part of a browsable registry people can return to later.

 Where to go next